-- (a) (A 'looked after child' or a child who was previously looked after but immediately after being looked after became a subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is - (i) in the care of a local authority - (ii) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - (b) Feeder schools (Godolphin Junior, James Elliman Primary, Montem Primary and St Mary's C of E Primary) and children who attend any school that is formally linked with Slough and Eton through the SEBMAT.
+- (a) A 'looked after child', including those children who appear (to the admission authority) to have been in state care outside England and ceased to be in state care as a result of being adopted or a child who was previously looked after but immediately after being looked after became a subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is - (i) in the care of a local authority - being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - (b) Feeder schools (Godolphin Junior, James Elliman Primary, Montem Primary and St Mary's C of E Primary) and children who attend any school that is formally linked with Slough and Eton through the SEBMAT.
 A maximum of 36 places will be available to SEBMAT Schools.
-The remaining places will be offered to children in the following categories. - (c) Children who live in the catchment area of the school. - (d) Children who have an older brother or sister at the school when the applicant will enter.
-Children are considered as siblings if they have brothers or sisters including step, adopted or foster brothers and sisters living in the same family unit and attending the school at the time the child is due to enter. - (e) Children who have strong medical or social grounds for admission.
+The remaining places will be offered to children in the following categories. - (c) Children who have an older brother or sister at the school when the applicant will enter.
+Children are considered as siblings if they have brothers or sisters including step, adopted or foster brothers and sisters living in the same family unit and attending the school at the time the child is due to enter. - (d) Children who live in the catchment area of the school. - (e) Children who have strong medical or social grounds for admission.
 The reasons must be fully supported in writing from a professional person involved in the case such as a doctor or social worker. - (f) All other applicants.